The following paragraphs detail specific measures that LRSD has implemented to achieve these goals.

 The division uses the MailChimp email platform to regularly communicate vital information to families.
 If you are not receiving our MailChimp updates, please reach out to your child’s home school to ensure your contact information is updated and you are opted in.
 You are also advised to check your Junk Mail folder in case the message has been misclassified and to add LRSD to your Safe Senders List.

 In addition, LRSD's Senior Leadership Team will continue to engage all stakeholders and gather feedback from the community through various surveys and direct consultations as we move into the 2021-2022 school year.

-The impacts of COVID-19 on student learning will be felt into the 2021/2022 school year and beyond.
+COVID-19 will have impacts on student learning that will be felt beyond the 2021-2022 school year.
 These impacts have affected students and staff in different ways and a varied, strategic approach to address them is required.

-As the new school year begins, teachers and students will collaboratively assess strengths, identify challenges, and set new learning goals.
-The information gathered from these formative assessments can be used to plan rich learning experiences and targeted interventions.
-Student assessment and transition planning should emphasize and respond to learning needs identified in June 2021 report cards.
+Throughout the current school year, teachers and students have worked collaboratively to assess strengths, identify challenges, and set new learning goals.
+The information gathered from these formative assessments continues to be used to plan rich learning experiences and targeted interventions.

-School teams will incorporate the following principles in their approach to addressing the impacts of COVID-19 on student learning:
+School teams continue to incorporate the following principles in their approach to addressing the impacts of COVID-19 on student learning:

 - addressing the mental well-being of students and staff upon resumption of in-class learning as a foundation for learning

 - using assessments to further understand the impacts of COVID-19 for learners, examining themes across classes and school communities, and using the results to inform planning